-Here Are the Best Details From Serena Williams’s Vanity Fair Interview
+Here Are the Best Details from Serena WIlliams’s Vanity Fair Interview

 On meeting her fiancé in Rome:

 “This big guy comes and he just plops down at the table next to us, and I’m like, ‘Huh!
 All these tables and he’s sitting here?,’” Serena remembered.
 Alexis recalled that the pool area was “not quite so empty.”
 Then came the quintessential Australian accent of Zane Haupt.
 “Aye, mate!
 There’s a rat.
 There’s a rat by your table.
 You don’t want to sit there.”
 Serena started laughing.
 “We were trying to get him to move and get out of there,” said Serena.
 “He kind of refuses and he looks at us.
-And he’s like, ‘Is there really a rat here?’”
-At which point Serena remembers the first words she ever said to him.
+And he’s like, ‘Is there really a rat here?’ ” At which point Serena remembers the first words she ever said to him.
 “No, we just don’t want you sitting there.
 We’re going to use that table.”
 [He replied,] “I’m from Brooklyn.
 I see rats all the time.”

 On how she found out she was pregnant:

 That Friday, as Serena was doing her hair and makeup for an event sponsored by the lingerie company Berlei, where she is a spokesperson for its line of sports bras, she took the test in the bathroom.
 “I put it down.
 I went back to finishing hair and makeup, was laughing, talking.
 I was getting the styling done.
-An hour and a half later, I went back to the bathroom and I totally forgot about it because it was impossible for me … .
+An hour and a half later, I went back to the bathroom and I totally forgot about it because it was impossible for me… .
 So I went back to get dressed and I went back in the bathroom and I was like, ‘Oh yeah, that test.’”
 Jessica [Steindorff, her friend] shrieked in delight at the results.
 Serena, as she put it, “did a double take and my heart dropped.
 Like literally it dropped.
-“Oh my God, this can’t be — I’ve got to play a tournament,” said Serena.
+“Oh my God, this can’t be—I’ve got to play a tournament,” said Serena.
 “How am I going to play the Australian Open?
 I had planned on winning Wimbledon this year.”

 On playing (and winning) the Australian Open while pregnant: